OfficeDev/office-scripts-docs/docs/develop/excel-async-model.md

 The `main` function accepts an `Excel.RequestContext` parameter, named `context`.
 Think of `context` as the bridge between your script and the workbook.
 Your script accesses the workbook with the `context` object and uses that `context` to send data back and forth.

 The `context` object is necessary because the script and Excel are running in different processes and locations.
 The script will need to make changes to or query data from the workbook in the cloud.
 The `context` object manages those transactions.

-By default, Office Scripts handle the interactions between your script and the workbook automatically.
-If your code doesn't have performance-related issues with synchronization, such as a looped read operations, then we recommend using [the synchronous API instead](/javascript/api/office-scripts/excel?view=office-scripts).

 ## Sync and Load